Mark-CLi/Discord_YT_Bot/README.md

      ```
    - Run your Python script:
      ```
-     python3 [path to your python script]
+     python3 [path to your Python script]
      ```
    - Detach from Screen session:
      ```